zfit/zfit/docs/data.rst

                                       obs = None,
                                       weights = None)

-In the case of Numpy, the only difference is that as input is required a numpy ndarray and the ``zfit.Space`` (obs) is mandatory:
+In the case of Numpy, the only difference is that as input is required a numpy ndarray and the :py:class:`~zfit.Space` (obs) is mandatory:

 .. code-block:: python